 Do I need roof repair or replacement?

-When the possibility of roof replacement comes up, you may begin to wonder, “When is it time to replace my roof?”
-Thinking about the expense involved, it’s also typical for a homeowner to question whether a repair is a possible solution rather than a whole-roof replacement.
-It’s important to remember that your roof protects your home from the elements 24 hours a day, 365 days a year without a break.
-It’s subject to variations in temperature (which may be extreme) and changing weather patterns.
+When the subject of roof replacement comes up, you may find yourself wondering, “When is it necessary to replace my roof?”
+Given the costs involved, it’s natural for a homeowner to wonder whether a repair is a viable option rather than a full roof replacement.
+It’s critical to remember that your roof shields your home from the elements 24 hours a day, 365 days a year.
+It is prone to temperature fluctuations (which can be considerable) and shifting weather patterns.

-So, not only is your roof exposed to mild, 70-degree sunny, breezy days in the spring or fall, it’s also subject to scorching summer heat, frigid winter cold, snow, rain, wind, and hail.
-Animals and blowing debris can also damage it, too.
-Unfortunately, your roof’s quality is going to degrade over time.
+So, in addition to warm, 70-degree sunny, breezy days in the spring and fall, your roof is vulnerable to blistering summer heat, bitter winter cold, snow, rain, wind, and hail.
+Animals and flying debris can also cause harm.
+Unfortunately, the condition of your roof will deteriorate with time.

 Here are six signs that you might need a roof replacement: